Skip to content

 The 12V 100A Battleborn battery is lightweight at only 31 pounds and does not come with carry straps, so you might find it more cumbersome than some of the others listed here.
 The dimensions are comparable to the other batteries in this group.

-The Battleborn has a sealed environment, a durable nylon case, and large, strong epoxy terminals that make this a good battery for wet environments or mobile environments like trucks or RVs with a lot of movement and vibration.
+The Battleborn has a sealed environment, a durable nylon case, and large, strong epoxy terminals, making this a good battery for wet environments or mobile environments like trucks or RVs with a lot of movement and vibration.

-The large terminals on the Battleborn are also well-suited for a system where you may run several batteries in parallel and push a large number of amps.
+The large terminals on the Battleborn are also well-suited for a system where several batteries may be run in parallel and a large number of amps are pushed.

 The BMS system on BattleBorn batteries is proprietary technology they have built for their batteries.
-Numerous sensors are in place to monitor current, voltage, and temperature, and it is reported to be some of the best short-circuit protection in a battery.
+Numerous sensors are in place to monitor current, voltage, and temperature, which is reported to be some of the best short-circuit protection in a battery.

-Another interesting thing about Battleborn is that they use cylindrical cells vs. the prismatic cells used by most of the other manufacturers on this list.
-The advantages of cylindrical cells are that they provide more power and operate better with BMS systems.
+Another interesting thing about Battleborn is that they use cylindrical cells instead of the prismatic cells used by most of the other manufacturers on this list.
+Cylindrical cells provide more power and operate better with BMS systems.

 Advantages